gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 The helm chart is now downloaded and stored on the machine.
 Then the resource that should be added to component descriptor has to be defined in a `helm-resource.yaml` configuration file.
-This configuration file contains a resource definition which takes the previously created helm char as `input`.<br>
+This configuration file contains a resource definition which takes the previously created helm char as `input`.
 :warning: Note that the paths used in this configuration file are relative to the location of the `helm-resource.yaml`-file.
 :information_source: The `resources.yaml` can be a multidoc yaml see section `9.2` in the [yaml spec](https://yaml.org/spec/1.2/spec.html#id2800132).
 See the [here](./resources/local-ingress-nginx/resources.yaml) for an example.
 ```yaml